miser | Work-in-Progress | 0.1.14 2023-09-08 |

 Ob diagrams are props in the same manner as rulers, compasses and pencils on paper are useful in the understanding of Euclidean Geometry and numerals and arithmetic are helpful in the understanding of algebra (or vice versa).
 In our time, computer programs can serve similar purposes, so long as the programs are not confused with the abstractions.

-The challenge becomes finding a dependable alignment between theory and practice, contending with a bridge that cannot be crossed.
-The dependable achievement of engineered implementations of theoretical wonders is a marvel of our time.
-Look carefully.
+Such dependable achievement of engineered manifestations of theoretical wonders is a marvel of our time.

 Computer implementations can employ computer data structures where the a-parts and b-parts are addresses of ob representations in computer memory.

-Computational forms are immutable and without any cycles via separate parts, all in accordance with the mathematical formulation.
+The computational forms are immutable and without any cycles via separate parts, all in accordance with the mathematical formulation.

 For practical computations, a greater variety of data forms is desirable.
 In the case of ‹ob› alone, that convenience is deferred.
 Focus is on how the stored-program model and conventional computers afford elevation of abstraction already.

-Management of a computer implementations will become more elaborate than the simple structure suggested in the diagram.
+Management of computer implementations will become more elaborate than the simple structure suggested in the diagram.
 The diagram remains descriptive as a visualization.

 Miser is thoroughly defined using mathematical-logic formalisms.
 The applicability of logic in computer science and software development is honored and demonstrated throughout.